NISRA-Tech-Lab/rap-skeleton-lite/README.md

 ## Contents

-The following table lists the RAP Skeleton Lite contents and their purpose:
+The following table lists the RS-lite contents and their purpose:

 | File Path                    | Description                                                                                                                  |
 | ---------------------------- | -----------------------------------------------------------------------------------------------------------------------------|